 * From the pharmacy.

 Turning Things Around

 In 2014, I realised something had to change in the salon – we were busy, but the financial side wasn’t good, and the average client spend wasn’t enough.
 I saw a motivational coach, and I looked at the salon, my team, and our clients.
 But what I came to understand was that I needed to become a better leader.
 That to properly lead the people who came to work for me every day, I needed to step up.
-It was at this time that I was introduced to content marketing through the Content Marketing Academy, and this is when I learned about the importance of customer personas and attracting your perfect clients.
+It was at this time that I was introduced to content marketing and this is when I learned about the importance of customer personas and attracting your perfect clients.

 However, you must be ready – I mean really ready – for the changes you need to make, because if you’re attracting the wrong clients, then I’m afraid you’re doing something wrong.
 Now, don’t be shocked by this, because the sooner you realise that it’s all up to you, the quicker you can move away from the wrong clients – the Bettys – and move on to attracting the right clients for you – your Bernies.

 - What does your salon say about you?

 - What does your price list say about you?

 - What does your team say about you?